DAH5/StaticPHP/docs/Redirections.md

 The **Bulk Redirects** feature in StaticPHP enables you to manage multiple redirects easily using a single file: `_bulk_redirects`.
 This file allows you to list all your redirection rules in one place, making it simple to update or add new redirects without modifying your codebase.

+You can customise the name of this file in your build configuration by setting `bulk_redirects_filename` to your preferred filename.

 ### Format

 Each redirection rule should be placed on a new line.
 The format consists of two parts: